 1. Overview

-Before You Begin: Create an API Access user via Enterprise Users interface.
+Note: Before you begin, create an API Access user via the Enterprise Users interface.
 The user must have access to the target tenant.
-See Managing Enterprise Users article for detailed instructions on creating API Access type users.
+See Enterprise Users for detailed instructions on creating API Access type users.

 Common Use Cases